andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 </div>
 ```

-An object’s variable `unread` is used for the condition of rendering the indicator.
-As a result, objects with `unread` equal to `true` will render a container with a colored dot:
+The object’s variable `unread` is used for the condition that determines the rendering of the indicator.
+According to this condition, objects with `unread` equal to `true` will render a container with a colored dot:

 <iframe height="427" style="width: 100%;" scrolling="no" title="Objects—Recent single with photo and dot" src="//codepen.io/andgordy/embed/GLRygz/?height=427&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/GLRygz/'>Objects—Recent single with photo and dot</a> by And Gordy